-Transferring from a four-year institution or An
+Transferring from a four-year institution or an Out-of-State Community College

 If you are studying at a four-year institution or at a community college outside the Commonwealth of Virginia, you should be aware of the requirements for your intended major.
 Click here for information on all of JMU's majors.
 Some majors have admission and/or progression standards that must be met before you are fully admitted to the major.